-	We should also perform a periodic review and verification of the information to make sure the registry is up to date and accurate.
-The periodic review should occur once every six or 12 months, depending on the pace of change and creation of new assets within the organization.
+We should also perform a periodic review and verification of the information to ensure the registry is up-to-date and accurate.
+The periodic review should occur once every six or 12 months, depending on the pace of change and the creation of new assets within the organization.

 Remember, the only thing worse than no asset registry is one that is outdated.